 Release Slideout Lock before attempting to extend slideout room.
 The room will not extend until the lock is fully released.
 Fasten Slideout Lock before driving vehicle.
 See following instructions.

 NOTE: Be sure locks are fully released before attempting to extend or retract room.

-If the latch mechanisms are protruding more than 1/4", the room will not extend or retract and the slideout hydraulic pump will run in idle/bypass mode.
+If the latch mechanisms are protruding more than 1/4", the room will not extend or retract.

 To Release